usc-kb176/SGD213_Task-2-Wiki/Proposal/project_justification.md

 # Justification
 [//]: # (This section is an example of justifying your design and development decisions.)

 Please Note: This document is not intended for our client.
-The only documents our client will receive are the Proporal and Architecture Options.
+The only documents our client will receive are the Proposal and Architecture Options.

 ## Overview